ninocarrillo/flashtnc/README.md

 5. Run the flashtnc program to update firmware on your TNC
 ## Firmware Versions
 * The change log for firmware versions is contained in release-notes.txt.
-* I recommend using the most recent firmware (highest version number, currently 3.06 for dsPIC33EP256, and 4.06 for dsPIC33EP512).
+* I recommend using the most recent firmware (highest version number, currently 3.14 for dsPIC33EP256, and 4.14 for dsPIC33EP512).
-* Firmweare 2.70 and later allows deletion of RN2 by enabling internal pulldowns on some input pins.
-If your TNC doesn't have RN2, don't downgrade your firmware below 2.7x!
-The TNC will freeze if you do, and you'll need an ICSP reflash or replacement dsPIC with compatible firmware.
-* Version 3.06 and 4.06 include a feature that self-updates the bootloader on the chip.
-The new bootloader is version 'c' for dsPIC33EP256 chips.
-The bootloader code does not change for dsPIC33EP512 chips, it's still 'B'.
-Don't downgrade dsPIC33EP256 chips to versions earlier than 3.06, you will lose bootloading capability if you do.
-The chip will then require ICSP reflash with a programming device to update firmware and regain bootloader capability.
+* The firmware image includes a feature that self-updates the bootloader program on the chip.
+The new bootloader (as of firmware 3/4.14) is version 'd' for dsPIC33EP256 chips and 'D' for dsPIC33EP512 chips.
+Don't downgrade to earlier firmwares once you upgrade to 3/4.14.
+Bootloading capability will be lost if you do, and the chip will require ICSP reflash to regain it.
 # Instructions for 64-Bit Windows
 ## Installing Python3 and pyserial (64-Bit Windows)
 1. Get the Python3 installer for your system here: https://www.python.org/downloads/